imaniraei/SCOPE/DATASETS.md

 The datasets **do not need to be stored inside the SCOPE repository**.

-They may be stored anywhere on your local machine or HPC storage.
+They may be stored anywhere on a local machine or HPC filesystem.

 ---